Ultimate guide to cleaning and preventing corrosion in car batteries

 After cleaning the battery terminals, apply a thin layer of petroleum jelly or terminal protection spray to the terminals.
 This creates a barrier that prevents moisture and corrosive substances from reaching the metal surfaces.

-Ensure the battery is securely fastened in its compartment to minimize movement and vibration.
-Loose batteries can cause the terminals to come loose and promote corrosion.
+Make sure the battery is securely fastened in its compartment to minimize movement and vibration.
+Loose batteries can cause the terminals to come loose and encourage corrosion.

 Tighten the clamp connections

-Regularly check that the battery terminal connections are secure.
-Loose connections can lead to electrical resistance and increase the risk of corrosion.
-Use a wrench to tighten the terminals securely without overtightening them.
+Regularly check that the battery terminal connections are tight.
+Loose connections can cause electrical resistance and increase the risk of corrosion.
+Use a wrench to tighten the terminals firmly, but do not overtighten them.

 Avoid overcharging the battery

-Overcharging a battery can generate excessive heat, which can lead to corrosion.
-When charging, follow the manufacturer's recommendations and avoid leaving the battery on the charger for an extended period of time.
+Overcharging a battery can create excessive heat, which can lead to corrosion.
+Follow the manufacturer's recommendations for charging and avoid leaving the battery on the charger for long periods of time.

 Prevent acid leakage

-Ensure that the battery vent caps are properly closed to prevent acid leakage.
+Make sure the battery vent caps are properly sealed to prevent acid leakage.
 Acid leaks can accelerate corrosion and damage surrounding components.
-If you notice any leaks, fix them immediately and consider replacing the battery.
+If you notice leaks, repair them immediately and consider replacing the battery.

 Check the vehicle's electrical system

-A faulty electrical system can cause excessive charging or discharging of the battery, resulting in corrosion.
-Regularly inspect and maintain the vehicle's electrical system, including the alternator, voltage regulator and wiring.
+A faulty electrical system can cause excessive charging or discharging of the battery, leading to corrosion.
+Regularly check and maintain the vehicle's electrical system, including the alternator, voltage regulator and wiring.

 Store the vehicle properly

-When storing a vehicle for an extended period of time, disconnect the battery or use a battery trickle switch to maintain charge.
-Storing a completely discharged battery can cause sulfation, increasing the risk of corrosion.
+When storing a vehicle for an extended period of time, disconnect the battery or use a battery maintenance switch to maintain the charge.
+Storing a completely discharged battery can cause sulfation, which increases the risk of corrosion.

 Upgrade to a LiFePO4 lithium battery and say goodbye to battery corrosion